dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 Authorization servers MAY choose to limit the grant types for which the "register on first use" pattern is supported.
 This may be recorded as the "grant_type" metadata field.

 # Client ID Lifecycle Management
 The numberof client ids registered with an authorization server may grow significantly over time.
-An authorization MAY unregistered a client id if it has not been used for a an extended period of time to reduce the size of the client registration database.
+An authorization MAY unregistered a client id if it has not been used for an extended period of time to reduce the size of the client registration database.

 # Security Considerations